AUProbGeo/segymat/docs/source/misc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``GUIEditTextualFileHeader`` is a GUI for viewing the textual file header (either in ASCII of EBCDIC format) [editing is not yet implemented].
+``GUIEditTextualFileHeader`` is a GUI for viewing the textual file header (either in ASCII or EBCDIC format) [editing is not yet implemented].

 ::